godunko/a0b-tools/README.md

 # A0B Tools: Runtime Generator

 This crate provides utility to construct custom GNAT runtime for bare board applications.
-It supports construction of three well known runtime profiles: `light`, `light-tasking` and `embedded`.
+It supports construction of three well known runtime profiles: `light`, `light-tasking` and `embedded` with necessary customization for particular project.
 Startup code and linker script should be provided by the application for now.

+## Ideas

+* Separate GNAT runtime from startup code and hardware configuration.
+* Support different tasking profiles, including GNAT's and custom RTOSes.

 ## Runtime descriptor file